Prof. Gabriel Sawma

 Wrote many articles on Islamic and Hindu divorce in USA, custody of children in the Middle East and Central Asia; and on abduction of children to Muslim countries;

-Speaks, reads and writes several languages including Arabic, English, and French
+Speaks, reads and writes several languages including Arabic, English, French and others.

 Tel.
 (609) 915-2237